Brittney Powell

-Brittney Powell (born March 4, 1972) is a German-American actress.
+Brittney Powell (born March 4, 1972) is a German-American actress and model.
 She has starred in Safety Geeks: SVI.

 Career

 In 1991, Powell started her career in Playboy: Girls of Spring Break as herself.
 She then went on to be a contestant on Round Trip to Heaven.
 On television, she has made guest star appearances in episodes of various series, including Friends, Harry and the Hendersons, California Dreams, The Commish, Silk Stalkings, NCIS, and Safety Geeks: SVI.

 Her film roles include Airborne, That Thing You Do!, and the title role in Stacy's Mom.

-Powell has a main cast role in the short-lived series Pacific Palisades (1997).
+Powell had a main cast role in the short-lived series Pacific Palisades (1997).
 She was cast as Summer Halloway on General Hospital in 2002 where she had a contract role.